webofdata/specification-archived/specification.md

   }
 </pre>

-As well as Curies a context can also contain default namespaces that are used as the postfix to simple values.
+As well as Curies a context can also contain default namespaces that are used as the prefix to simple values.
 There are two defaults that can be specified.
-A default for property names and a deafult prefix for subject identifier values and subject reference values.
+A default for property names and a default prefix for subject identifier values and subject reference values.

-There are two prefixe defaults as often the schema vocabulary uses a different namespace to instance values.
+There are two prefix defaults as the schema vocabulary often uses a different namespace to instance values.

 The default instance namespace is defined used the '_:' property, and the default property namespace is defined using the '__:' property.